gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 ```

 It kind of works, until we try to pass something like `Contoso\ReportsBackup`.
-The problem is `ReportsBackup` is a very different folder than `Reports`, but the provided function returns `true`.
+The problem is that `ReportsBackup` is a very different folder than `Reports`, but the provided function returns `true` nevertheless.

 We can cheat here, and try to use an updated function that adds a trailing slash: